 And since beanbags cannot roll away, this makes a perfect game for children who need to develop their gross motor skills.

 Are you ready to make your own bean bags?
 All you need to do is get some clay saucers and decorate it, then stick the scoring points inside.
+It’s much easier to do than building a corn hole set.

 7. Ring Toss